djccarew/sno-on-vmware-ansible/README.md

 ### 4.3 Playbook termination

-When the playbook completes the install the terminal window will look like the following. **Note:** If you selected  the GUI option for the KVM host install you will get additional details about accessing the KVM Host via VNC.
+When the playbook completes the install the terminal window will look like the following.

   ![Access info](images/access-info.png)
-  <sub><sub>Figure 7.
+  <sub><sub>Figure 4.
 Access info </sub></sub>

 ## 5. Accessing the cluster